Lavanya-Sathya/instagram-clone/README.md

 2. Click the "Switch Mode" button to switch between light and dark modes.
 3. Enjoy a visually pleasing experience based on your preferred theme!

+#### Log Out
+- Instagram clone includes Logout, allowing users to securely logout from their session.

+##### How to Use Log Out
+1. Navigate to the More section in Home page or profile section to find the Log Out Option.
+2. Click the "Log Out" button to end the current session.
+3. Your Data is secure.

 ## Technologies Used